 This accelerated learning happens as the brain integrates the reward system by linking the limbic regions housing our memories and emotions more strongly to the prefrontal cortex, the area responsible for self-control, critical thinking, reasoning and long term planning.
-It is also speeds up connections between those different parts by coating the most used neural pathways with myelin.
+It is also speeds up connections between those different parts by coating the most used neural pathways with fatty white matter called myelin.

 After a period of integration and reorganisation, the adolescent brain prunes back unused neurons and potential connections leaving strong pathways forged by repeated experience and habit.
 So whether your adolescents spend most of their time alone on the internet, or mixing with other young people, studying, learning music or playing sport, the most used pathways will be like fast, super highways by the time they become adults.

 For instance they have more tolerance for gory, shocking, action packed, horror films that would have most adults running to hide.
 They can’t get enough of them.
 Risk taking is a natural part of their development, as is testing boundaries, challenging authority, asserting their identity.
 That is what adolescence is all about.
 They know that drinking, taking drugs, having unprotected sex and fighting are potentially dangerous, but the reward of the thrill ‘now’ is stronger than worrying about later consequences.